Polars (Python) – Big Data Essentials (100% Practical) - ANSNEW

 pl.Config.set_fmt_str_lengths(120)

-For large files: prefer scan_csv / scan_parquet (lazy).
-Use read_* when the dataset comfortably fits in memory.
+Large files: prefer scan_csv / scan_parquet (lazy).
+Use read_* when data fits comfortably in RAM.

 df = pl.read_csv("data.csv")